amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 }
 {% endcodeblock %}

 Notice that `adjacent` runtime is *O(1)*, while `remove adjacent` is *O(|E|)*.
-What if instead of an array use a HashSet 🧐?
+What if, instead of an array, use a HashSet 🧐?
 It could be *O(1)*.
-But, let first get it working and later we can make it faster.
+But, let first get it working, and later we can make it faster.

 > Make it work.
 Make it right.
 Make it faster.

-Ok, now that we have the `Node` class, let's build the Graph class that can perform operations such as adding/removing vertices and edges.
+Ok, now that we have the `Node` class, let's build the Graph class to perform operations such as adding/removing vertices and edges.

 **Graph.constructor**